 When it came to the job of being a refined, easy-driving plug-in hybrid, the previous Golf GTE was a pretty slick operator.
-What it lacked, however, was some of the dynamic pep that was essential for it to be taken seriously as an eco-friendly alternative to the excellent Mk7 GTI.
+What it lacked, though, was some of the dynamic pep that was essential for it to be taken seriously as an eco-friendly alternative to the excellent Mk7 Golf GTI.